 Healthy Oils, Healthy Fats: The ‘New’ Truth

-Aim for at least two servings of a fatty fish such as salmon, sardines, lake trout, or albacore tuna a week.
-If you don't eat fish, walnuts, flaxseed, and canola oil offer omega-3s, though it's a less potent type.
-Supplements are another option, after checking with your doctor.
+Aim for at least two servings a week of a fatty fish such as salmon, sardines, lake trout, or albacore tuna.

-"It's a matter of perspective," says Mozaffarian.
+"It's a matter of perspective," Mozaffarian says.
 "With the focus on low-fat, we lost track of that.
-A good diet isn't about percentages of fatty acids but about an overall healthy eating pattern."
+A good diet isn't about percentages of fatty acids, but about an overall healthy eating pattern."
 Eat a mix of fruits, vegetables, whole grains, fish, lean meats and poultry, and healthy fats for a balanced diet.